jneimantokbox/annotation-widget/README.md

 To use the annotation widget, add the toolbar to your container and create an annotation canvas for both the publisher and subscriber so they can use it.

-The following steps will help you get started:
+The following steps will help you get started, and you can refer to the [complete code example](https://github.com/opentok/annotation-widget/blob/js/web/index.html):

 1. [Linking and Adding the Toolbar](#linking-and-adding-the-toolbar)
 2. [Attaching the Toolbar to a Publisher](#attaching-the-toolbar-to-a-publisher)
 3. [Attaching the Toolbar to a Subscriber](#attaching-the-toolbar-to-a-subscriber)
 4. [Cleaning Up](#cleaning-up)

-View the complete code example here: [Quickstart](https://github.com/opentok/annotation-widget/blob/js/web/index.html).

 Once you have completed these steps, proceed to [Customizing the Toolbar](#customizing-the-toolbar).